OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Cross-Compile.md

 * For `Target Devices`, select `Onion Omega2` and `Onion Omega2+`
 * Exit and save your configuration

-Now your LEDE build system is configured to create a toolchain, firmware, and packages that are compatible with the Omega2 and Omega2+!
+Now your OpenWRT build system is configured to create a toolchain, firmware, and packages that are compatible with the Omega2 and Omega2+!

 #### Compilation